Sudan's leader survives attempted assassination | DW | 09.03.2020

 No group has so far claimed responsibility for the attack.

-Tweeting after the incident, Hamdok assured the Sudanese people that he is well and "completely healthy."
+Tweeting pictures of himself seated behind a large desk after the incident, Hamdok assured the Sudanese people that he is well and "completely healthy."

 "What happened will not stop the path of change, it will be nothing but an additional push in the strong waves of the revolution," he said on Twitter.

 Hamdok has headed an interim military-civilian government after a huge pro-democracy movement swept the country, ousting longterm ruler Omar al-Bashir in April 2019.
-Hamdok's government is in charge over a three-year transition period before democratic elections are held.
+Hamdok's government is in charge over a three-year transition period, intended to pave the way for democratic elections.

 kmm/ng (Reuters,dpa,AP)